MathisBD/metaprogramming-survey-code/README.md

 opam user-setup install
 ```

-Use `dune build` to build the Coq examples, and `dune install` if you want to step through the Coq files interactively.
+Use `dune build` to build the only Coq examples, and `dune install` if you want to step through the Coq files interactively.

 # Lean Setup